syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-bar.md

 To hide the filter bar for a template column, you can use the `filterTemplate` property of the [column](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumns.html).
 This property allows you to define a custom template for the filter bar of a column.

-Here's an example that demonstrates how to hide the filter bar for a template column in the Syncfusion ASP.NET Core Grid:
+Here's an example that demonstrates how to hide the filter bar for a template column in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}